anatman-org/prime/README.txt

 "sure!"

 it's a small, small studio
-probably not sanctioned housing

-  "is Herbal okay?"
   She starts an electric pot

-"sounds great"

   "here, sit"
   She leads me to the futon pushed against one wall